 Breakfast usually costs CUC$3-5 extra per person.

-We usually grabbed a couple of pan con tortilla (bread with omelette) from a local peso stall for breakfast – they are usually 3-4 pesos each.
-For more information, see our post Peso Street Food in Cuba: Eat for $1 a Day.
+We usually grabbed a couple of pan con tortilla (bread with omelette) from a local peso Cuban street food stall for breakfast – they are usually 3-4 pesos / $0.12-$0.16 each.

 However, if you’re keen on breakfast at the casa, negotiate it into your room rate rather than paying separately, and you can save a few pesos.